Baked Bean Casserole Recipes | 5 Classic Bean Pot & Baked Bean Variations

 Fry bacon until crisp; set aside.

-Combine all ingredients except bacon in the casserole.
+Combine all ingredients except bacon in a greased 1-quart casserole.

 Total cook time: 30 minutes